 There are millions of images of Picasso’s work on the internet, yet multiple searches do not produce one single image source for these mosaics.
 One wonders why?
 Where are the rest of them?
 Who bought them?
 Do they still exist and if so, where are they?
 One website suggests an estimated 350 of his works have been stolen, more than any other artist.
 Are the mosaics among those missing assets?

-With their child-like simplicity, Picasso’s designs capture a light-hearted quality.
+With their spontaneous simplicity, Picasso’s designs capture a light-hearted quality.
 The distinct outlines reference his famous “napkin sketches”, though more likely, they were following on the series of 180 drawings of clowns and circus performers known as the Verve Suite and of course his Madoura ceramics, which also used the face as a dominant theme.

 Family Friends

-How Boyesen and his artist wife, Dorothy, came to live and work in Cannes during the 50s is unclear, but they were on very friendly terms with Picasso and Jacqueline.
 The couples often visited and Picasso celebrated the birth of the Boyesen’s first son in 1958 by sketching Dorothy holding their newborn during a visit to the villa.
 “I think my husband was so thrilled to have a son that had to be the first thing he did – showing him to Picasso,” said Dorothy in a 2010 news article.
 “Picasso did his bit to make us feel we had done something extraordinary – as if we’d done something nobody else had ever done.”
 She added, “I didn’t know he was sketching me until it was time to go.We were saying our goodbyes and he gave me the sketch.
 I was very excited.”

 Mosaics Held by U.S. Customs